TransitApp/gtfsNodeLib/README.md

 gtfs.addRoute(route);
 ```

-### Sync loading
+### Synchronous loading

-The goal of this implementation was to avoid to load upfront all the tables.
-Therefore, they will be loaded only when
+The goal of this implementation was to avoid loading upfront all the tables.
+Therefore, they are loaded only when
 required.
-This makes the code faster to run (if some table are not required at all).
+This makes the code faster to run (if some tables are not required at all).

 The drawback, is that any function could trigger the loading of a table.
-Since we do not want to turn any function in
-an async one, the loading of the table are done synchronously.
+Since we do not want to turn every function into an async one, the loading of the tables is done synchronously.

 ## Naming

-The wording used in the official GTFS specification has been followed as much as possible, including the inconsistency.
+The wording used in the official GTFS specification has been followed as much as possible, including the inconsistencies.
 For example, the table containing the stops is "stops", but the table containing the agencies is "agency".
 The reason
-is that according to the specification, the files are `stops.txt` vs `agency.txt`.
+for this being that, in the specification, the files are named `stops.txt` vs `agency.txt`.

 Most of the time, the name of one item of a table is the singular of the table name (routes -> route, stops -> stop),
 but for the `shapes.txt`, since one item of the table is not a "shape" per-se, but just a point, the name used is